crypto-org-chain/cronos-docs/docs/getting-started/cronos-gamefi-integraton.md

 # Unity Integration Documentation

-This section showcase the Chainsafe integration with Cronos chain, aiming to bring Unity games into the blockchain.
-Create your in game NFTs.
+This section showcase the Chainsafe integration with Cronos chain, aiming to bring Unity games into the Cronos ecosystem.

 ## Useful Links